Exec and the vector table¶

 This mechanism creates then a library that can install other libraries through a given function, but that can at the same time install itself.

 An actual example of the vector table mechanism can be found in the Kickstart code.
 Kickstart is the BIOS of the Amiga system, and is loaded at boot time either from disk (Amiga 1000 and some Amiga 3000) or from a ROM.

 The code of Kickstart 1.3 can be found here and you can easily disassemble it with vdasm

 Inside this code we can see a practical implementation of the mechanism described above.

-The mandatory disclaimer: to legally use the Amiga Kickstart ROM images you must own the specific Amiga model.
-This website is against piracy of dead and discontinued systems.
+The mandatory disclaimer: to use the Amiga Kickstart ROM images you must own a license. (see the Resources section).

 When you disassemble some binary code, however, you don't get some nice source code written in a high level language.
 Well, not with a simple disassembler like vdasm, anyway.
 What you get is the one to one interpretation of the binary values according to the processor's conventions, and this includes parts of the binary file that are pure data.
 The disassembler has no way to know if some binary number represents an instruction or a pure number.
 Moreover, there is no trace of the original labels used by the author(s) of the code, as they are lost in the translation to machine language, when they are converted to pure addresses.